NowThis: History

 In April 2023, it was announced that NowThis would be spun off as a separate company from Vox Media.
-In April 2023 NowThis was purchased by the non profit Accelerate Change and in December of the same year announced that Sharon Mussalli was appointed as their first female CEO.
-In March of 2024 Adweek announced the creation of NowMedia Networks, an identity driven media network reaching 190 million people that is the combination of publishers NowThis, PushBlack, Pulso, ParentsTogether, Feminist, and PlusMas.
+The deal was backed by Accelerate Change, a nonprofit dedicated to increasing civic engagement among underrepresented groups.
+In December of the same year, Sharon Mussalli was appointed as the first female CEO of the company.
+In March 2024, Adweek reported on the creation of NowMedia Networks, an identity driven media network reaching 190 million people that is the combination of publishers NowThis, PushBlack, Pulso, ParentsTogether, Feminist, and PlusMas.

 In February 2024, it was announced that NowThis had laid off roughly 50% of its workforce.
 The organization said that the staff layoffs were part of a “broader initiative to realign our resources and structure to ensure a long-term sustainable business in the evolving media landscape.”
+A second round of layoffs followed in November 2024, predominantly affecting unionized employees.

+In September 5, 2024, NowThis hired Michael Vito Valentino as Editor-In-Chief.
+He will oversee all creative, development, and talent across the NowThis portfolio, to attract young audiences to the platform.

 In October 2024, NowThis announced their inaugural Advisory Board.
-The Advisory Board is made up of business leaders with unique understanding of the GenZ audience.
+The Advisory Board is made up of business leaders in occupations that relate to GenZ, in an effort to better understand and connect with a Gen Z audience.

-In November 2024, NowThis underwent a second round of layoffs, which predominantly affected unionized employees.
-These layoffs were reported by current and former employees of the organization, though the Writers Guild of America, East (WGAE), which represents the unionized staff, has not released an official statement on the matter.
+In 2024, NowThis more than doubled its revenues and achieved profitability for the first time as an independent company.

 Content

+NowThis pioneered "social video"—found footage recut for maximum shareability on social media, often featuring text-on-screen captions.
+The company's breakthrough came with "audio agnostic content"—subtitled videos that viewers could watch without headphones.
+According to a Nielsen study commissioned by NowThis, the company's videos reach 70 percent of all Americans in their twenties every month.

+Are You Okay?

+Are You Okay? is a digital comedy interview series launched in 2024, hosted by Brianna "Bri" Morales.
+The series features a mix of celebrity interviews and man-on-the-street-style content, with guests including Lizzo, Julia Louis-Dreyfus, Nick Jonas, and Joe Jonas.
+The show was created under Editor-in-Chief Michael Vito Valentino as part of NowThis's rebrand toward Gen Z-focused original programming.
+In 2025, the franchise expanded with Are You Okay?
+Live!, a touring live show with performances at venues including the Laugh Factory in Chicago and Los Angeles.
+As of 2026, the show's TikTok account has over 568,000 followers and 35.7 million likes.